Ajzboss/CS118-F23-Project-1/README.md

-# README
+# CS 118 Project 1

-**IMPORTANT**: Before proceeding, ensure you thoroughly read and understand the project specification.
-The README is just a supplementary guide, while the project specification is the primary source of project requirements and details.
-Any discrepancies or uncertainties should be addressed based on the content in the project specification.
+Authors: Aditya Gomatam and Aryan Janolkar

 ## Project Description

 This project is a basic HTTP server, designed to handle requests by either serving local files or proxying remote files.
-The starter code provides a foundation upon which you can build the necessary logic to serve requests based on their content and the presence of files locally.
+Some base code was provided to us from the repo we worked.

 ## File Structure